 STANDARD: These will occur when surfaces are impacted by sharp or heavy objects.
 Care should be taken to protect these surfaces and use caution when doing anything over them.
-Chips; cracks, or scratches are not covered under any performance standard, unless condition indicates a manufacturing defect.
+Chips; cracks, or scratches are not covered under any performance standard.